 By Yi Jun

 In the fashion business, brands and retailers are reaching out to different platforms in order to gain a footing in the industry.
 From multi-label retailers to e-commerce, the landscape has transformed into a global ecosystem.
-This is due to the shift of trends in consumer behaviour.
+This is due to the shift in trends in consumer behaviour.
 While it is true that some countries, like Australia, have a slower retailing scene; it is not a reflection on the consumers.
-With technology integration, consumers are not only able to catch a glimpse of worldwide trends, they are able to shop directly for them too.
+With technology integration, consumers are not only able to catch a glimpse of worldwide trends, but they are also able to shop directly for them too.
 For example, online UK label ASOS, which carries popular brands like Topshop and Monki, ships worldwide.
 Similarly, one of Asia’s largest e-commerce platform, Zalora, has designated websites for seven Asian countries, carrying big names like Superdry and Miss Selfridge.
 The interwoven system has allowed convenience, and there are even the same products available on different platforms.

 How exactly is the same product strategised across different retailers?